-Regarding District of Columbia slot machine casino gambling, D.C. has no casinos and, more specifically, no slot machines.
-However, within a few hours drive are casinos located in the bordering states of Maryland and Virginia.
+District of Columbia slot machine casino gambling does not exist.
+This U.S. federal district has no casinos and therefore no slot machines.
+However, the nearby states of Maryland and Virginia offer several casinos.

-The United States has a single U.S. Federal District, formally namely the District of Columbia.
-This district is commonly referred to as Washington, D.C., and is the capital of the United States.
-Total area is 68 square miles, including 61 square miles of land rather than water.
+While formally named the District of Columbia, it is more commonly referred to as Washington, DC, the capital of the United States.
+It covers 68 square miles, of which 7 square miles is water.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.

 Slot Machine Private Ownership in District of Columbia

 In the District of Columbia, it is legal to own slot machines manufactured prior to 1952, if intended for exhibition or private use by the owner, and not used for gambling purposes.

 The District of Columbia does not have gaming commissions for racing, sports betting, or casinos.
 However, its Office of Lottery and Charitable Games provides gaming regulations for both of these activities.
 It identifies its Mission as:

 “To provide revenue-generating entertainment through the sales of innovative lottery products and promotions that directly benefits the residents and the economic vitality of the District of Columbia.”DC’s Office of Lottery and Charitable Games

 The District of Columbia legalized its Lottery in 1982.
 The DC Lottery pays out more than 50% of annual sales in prize money, totaling $3 billion since 1982.

 Over the last 30 years, the Charitable Games Division has approved over 3,000 licenses, resulting in “more than $123 million for food, education, housing, health care, and other basic needs and services for residents of the District of Columbia.”